 The cost of a Medicaid program depends on the state.
 Some programs require you to make a small co-payment or pay a small premium for medical services in addition to what Medicaid pays.

 What Does Medicaid Cover?

-In general, Medicaid programs usually include hospital stays, visits to doctors, tests, some home medical care, and more.
+In general, Medicaid programs include hospital stays, visits to doctors, tests, some home medical care, and more.
 Again, the specifics vary from state to state.